PanshulVA/SEC-FRONT-END/README.md

 # The SEC Front-End
-## First Upload
+## Final Upload
-1x.html
+1.html
 2.html
 3.html
 4.html
 5.html
+6.html
+7.html
+8.html

-**It is the first upload i.e. the first checkpoint for my sem-1 sec as a repository**
+**It is the first upload i.e. the first checkpoint for my sem-1 sec as a repository** --Oct 11 **It is the final upload of the practicles as their complete.**
+**Now only some minor changes shall be done**